-No, Brussel sprouts will not kill dogs.
+No, Brussel sprouts will not harm dogs.
 Be sure to feed your dogs cooked Brussel sprouts and in a moderate amount.
 This vegetable provides many health benefits since it contains fiber, vitamins, vital minerals, and is high in antioxidants.

 If your pooch ate too much Brussel sprouts and is experiencing symptoms such as vomiting or diarrhea, be sure to contact your veterinarian right away as these symptoms warrant immediate attention.

 Your dog may love Brussels sprouts because they are crunchy and have an attractive odor.
-Your pooch may like the different taste Brussel sprouts provides.
+Your pooch may like the different tastes Brussel sprouts provides.
 Since this small cabbage vegetable provides health benefits, your pooch may be craving it to satisfy their vitamins or minerals intake.

 Raw Brussel sprouts will make dogs farts because they contain a chemical called isothiocyanate.
 While isothiocyanate does help the dog’s digestive system, it also comes at the price of stinky dog farts.

 Vegetables that are bad for dogs include unripe tomatoes, garlic, onions, mushrooms, and asparagus.